munificent/craftinginterpreters/book/representing-code.md

 Each production in a context-free grammar has a **head** -- its <span name="name">name</span> -- and a **body** which describes what it generates.
-In its pure form the the body is simply a list of symbols.
+In its pure form the body is simply a list of symbols.
 Symbols come in two delectable flavors:

 <aside name="name">